-After I accidentally fired myself last week, my friend Joey invited me to a networking event to make new professional connections and I thought going was a pretty good idea, considering (1) the strong likelihood that I’d soon be unemployed and (B) my ongoing, desperate need to make a complete ASS out of myself in a roomful of strangers.
+After I accidentally fired myself last week, my friend Joey invited me to a networking event to make new professional connections.
+I thought going was a pretty good idea, considering (1) the strong likelihood that I’d soon be unemployed and (B) my ongoing, desperate need to make a complete ASS out of myself in a roomful of strangers.

 (Which, as it turns out, I totally accomplished… just not in the way I expected.)

 The event was held at Mangia Pizza.
 And you won’t understand yet why this is important, but there are actually multiple locations of Mangia Pizza in Austin, Texas.

 (There are at least two that I know of.
 That I know of NOW, I mean.)

 I was running late because I hadn’t officially been fired yet – a situation that was swiftly and dramatically rectified a few short days later.